SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 11.07 Insurance

-The Cooperative may purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Cooperative, or is or was serving at the request of the Cooperative as a director, officer, employee, or agent of another corporation, Cooperative, partnership, joint venture, trust, or other enterprise against any liability asserted against them and incurred by them in such capacity, or arising out of their status as such whether or not the Cooperative would have the power to indemnify them against such liability under the provision of the article.
+The Cooperative may purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Cooperative, or is or was serving at the request of the Cooperative as a director, officer, employee, or agent of another corporation, Cooperative, partnership, joint venture, trust, or other enterprise against any liability asserted and incurred in such capacity, or arising out of the person's status as such whether or not the Cooperative would have the power to indemnify them against such liability under the provision of the article.

 SECTION 12.01 Membership in other organizations